 This survey has now closed.
 We’d like to thank the 460 operators who participated and have been part of shaping the recovery of our industry.
-If you’d like to hear some of the key themes we’ve received through the survey, please register for one our information sessions:
+If you’d like to hear some of the key themes we’ve received through the survey, you can watch a recording of our online information session.

 Taking the first step towards recovery

-It’s important that you make yourself aware of the Stage Three rules which can be found here.
-In reopening for Tasmanians, we all have a responsibility to keep our staff and guests safe in the new COVID-19 environment.
+It’s important that you make yourself aware of the currrent restrictions in place for Tasmania which can be found here.
+We all have a responsibility to keep our staff and guests safe in the new COVID-19 environment.

 Reopening checklist for operators

-- Read www.coronavirus.tas.gov.au to ensure you are aware what is and is not permitted from 12:00 pm, Friday 26 June and what that means for what you can offer.
+- Read www.coronavirus.tas.gov.au to ensure you are aware of what is and is not permitted and what that means for what you can offer.

 - You must have prepared your business to be COVID Safe and have read the guidelines for the tourism industry and hospitality industry.
 If you need additional information or support to develop safety plans you should contact Business Tasmania on 1800 440 026.